If you’re a writer in or around London, Canada, this is the place for you.

 Free and open to the public, our general membership meetings are a great place to meet other writers.
 These monthly meetings feature a variety of events ranging from guest speakers to mini-workshops to writing exercises.

-Location: Beginning fresh in 2016, we have moved up to a bigger and better venue: the Stevenson & Hunt Room at the Central Library (251 Dundas Street, London, ON).
+Location: Our General Membership Meetings venue is the Stevenson & Hunt Room at the Central Library (251 Dundas Street, London, ON).
 Map.

-Dates and Time: Also beginning in 2016, we have evolved our meet times.
-Our general membership meets are now the third Tuesday of each month (except August) from 6:30 to 8:45 pm.
+Dates and Time: Our General Membership Meetings are the third Tuesday of each month (except August and December) from 6:30 to 8:45 pm.

 For many members, critique groups are a key attraction of the London Writers Society.
 They bring writers together with peers for face-to-face comments and suggestions on their works in progress.